geomet/geomet/wkb_detail.md

 This document explains in the detail the WKB geometry structure and includes exampes of each major type of geometry.
+WKB is in hexadecimal notation.

 ### Point ###